oyoclass/python3-doc/doc/index.md

 ## About OYOclass' Python3 IDE (Beta)

 The Python3 IDE (Beta) is an application built into the OYOclass platform, which can be used to write Python3 code.
 OYOclass' Python3 IDE uses Python version 3.11 behind the scenes.
-The term "IDE" stands for "Integrated Development Environment", it provides a set of tools for programmers to write, edit and compile code efficiently.
+The term "IDE" stands for "Integrated Development Environment", and it provides a set of tools for programmers to write, edit, and compile code efficiently.

 The following links from Python's official website can help you get started.